What Does ‘IT’ Take To Hire Top Niche IT Talent?

 [00:06:10] And it’s important that the candidates understand what they are applying for.

 [00:06:14] Brittany: We always do it, and I remember the first phone call.
 I’ll have a sheet that I ask every candidate, and it’s very important that I ask these questions and I ask them open to like, ask you, what are you looking for?
-I don’t assume anything based upon your resume.
+I don’t assume anything based on your resume.

 [00:06:28] And you tell me.
 There’s so much information that I can pick up based upon asking you those types of questions and then ask followup questions based upon what you say, what is it going to take for you to actually accept a position?
 Like what’s most important, like going through all of those things and not just. what’s your experience?